The Coaching Leader

 Finally, as a bit of food for thought, if you think about it, sometimes you can’t move forward unless you have someone good enough to replace you.
 That’s actually up to you.

-The Behind Behaviour Model has been developed by Alec McPhedran Chtd Fellow CIPD, Chtd Mngr CMI, Alec McPhedran is the director of Skills Channel TV, the learning and development company for busy creative people.
+Alec McPhedran Chtd Fellow CIPD, Chtd Mngr CMI, Alec McPhedran is the director of Skills Channel TV, the learning and development company for busy creative people.
 He specialises in one to one coaching, facilitated learning, media training and team development.
 For further information, contact 0121 366 87 99 or visit www.skillschannel.tv.

 Copyright © Alec McPhedran 2020